 For example, this study found out that white button mushrooms have aromatase inhibiting properties.

-Then this study found out that Shiitake mushrooms destroyed cancerous estrogen receptor cells while simultaneously inhibited aromatase.
+Then this study found out that Shiitake mushrooms inhibited aromatase.

-Also various of other mushrooms have been studied for their estrogen lowering properties.
+Also, various other mushrooms have been studied for their estrogen lowering properties.

 Conclusion?
 Eat more mushrooms.

 Red grapes and the wine that’s made out of them contain some very powerful anti-estrogenic properties.

 For example: they’re loaded with reservatrol and various other polyphenols which are known for their estrogen lowering effects.
 Reservatrol may also increase testosterone and inhibits aromatase.

 …And the skins are loaded with this flavonoid called quercetin, which is anti-estrogenic and increases nitric oxide synthase.

 So if you drink alcohol, then few glasses of red wine may actually be beneficial for your hormonal health.
 And if you don’t drink alcohol, then you should eat plenty of red grapes, or at least supplement with reservatrol extract.

 Countless health bloggers and nutritional “guru’s” are claiming that flax seeds are awesome for guys.